-Portfolio fit risk assessment (projections of savings potential, savings likelihood, and impact on EE portfolio goals)
+Portfolio fit risk assessment (projections of savings potential, savings likelihood, and impact on EE portfolio goals and existing EE programs)

 Stage 4 – Strategy Testing

 At this Strategy Testing stage, MT PA(s) will collaborate with relevant SMEs, and/or third parties to conduct market tests to test the hypothesized strategic intervention(s) defined in the previous stage.
-A Market Transformation Accord will then be developed applying insights from market test results in preparation for Phase III.
+A Market Transformation Accord will then be developed applying insights from market test results in preparation for Phase III (for initiatives being proposed to move to Phase III).
 The MT Accord, which solidifies a commitment to the market and relevant market actors, will document the target market, strategic intervention, logic model, long term market indicator metrics and outcomes.
 This stage concludes with the filing of the MT Accord as a Tier II Advice Letter for a decision on whether to proceed into Phase III.

 Stage 4 Deliverables: